Water in glass

 Rainwater harvesting with Sustainable technology: A look at the design, construction and operation of a small scale slow sand water filter.
 (Building a small slow sand water filter for individual use) 6 note 1

 Please help support this site by purchasing a summary of the most important results of our research.
 This includes detailed drawings of the filters.
 Also included are pictures, where to find sand, and construction details to build filters. $7.50 This page on our blog has the purchase area.
-Thank you!!
+Thank you!

 Mobile version of this website